 Still, too much content can make a page seem unfocused and unconvincing.
 So it’s best to stick to a few sections of compelling text and images, some bullet-point benefits and a contact form.
 A couple of stellar testimonials can also help a lot, if you have them.

 My basic static site package can cover this type of site — just use the coupon code “ONEPAGE” to get £150 off.
-If you need help with writing content for this type of site, that discount code will work on my basic website content package, too.

 Calling Card Websites